 Happy Bus Travels!

 P.S.- Are you planning on taking a bus to Uxmal?
-It’s not impossible, but it can be a challenge.
-Check out my post on Taking the Bus from Merida to Uxmal for step-by-step instructions.
+It’s not impossible, but it can be challenging.
+Check out my article on taking the bus from Merida to Uxmal for step-by-step instructions.

 Also, I put together a review on the Las Coloradas and Río Lagartos tour, if you’re thinking about taking a day trip there from Merida.